LIS

 f.
 Carbon dioxide filters, which may be provided and installed without cost.

-B. Any manufacturer, importer, bottler, broker, or wholesaler, or their representatives, may sell to any retailer and install in the retailer's establishment dispensing accessories (such as standards, faucets, rods, vents, taps, tap standards, hoses, cold plates, washers, couplings, gas gauges, vent tongues, shanks, and check valves) and carbon dioxide (and other gases used in dispensing equipment) at a price not less than the cost of the industry member who initially purchased them, and if the price is collected within 30 days of the date of sale.
+B. Any manufacturer, importer, bottler, broker, or wholesaler or representative of such manufacturers, importers, bottlers, brokers, or wholesalers may sell to and install in any retailer's establishment dispensing accessories, such as standards, faucets, rods, vents, taps, tap standards, hoses, cold plates, washers, couplings, gas gauges, vent tongues, shanks, and check valves, and carbon dioxide and other gases used in dispensing equipment at a price not less than the cost of the industry member who initially purchased them, and if the price is collected within 30 days of the date of sale.
+Manufacturers, importers, bottlers, brokers, or wholesalers of alcoholic beverages or the representatives of such manufacturers, importers, bottlers, brokers, or wholesalers may clean and service, either for free or for compensation, coils and other similar equipment used in dispensing alcoholic beverages and may sell solutions or compounds for cleaning alcoholic beverage glasses, provided the reasonable open market price is charged.

 C. Any beer tapping equipment may be converted for wine tapping by the beer wholesaler who originally placed the equipment on the premises of the retail licensee, provided that such beer wholesaler is also a wine wholesaler licensee.
 Moreover, at the time such equipment is converted for wine tapping, it shall be sold, or have previously been sold, to the retail licensee at a price not less than the initial purchase price paid by such wholesaler.

-D. Any manufacturer, bottler or wholesaler of wine or beer may sell or give to any retailer, bottle or can openers upon which advertising matter regarding alcoholic beverages may appear, provided the wholesale value of any such openers given to a retailer by any individual manufacturer, bottler or wholesaler does not exceed $20.
-Openers in excess of $20 in wholesale value may be sold, provided the reasonable open market price is charged therefor.
+D. Any manufacturer, bottler, or wholesaler of alcoholic beverages may sell or give to any retailer bottle or can openers upon which advertising is displayed, provided the wholesale value of any such openers given to a retailer does not exceed $20.
+Openers in excess of $20 in wholesale value may be sold, provided the reasonable open market price is charged.

-E. Any manufacturer of spirits may sell, lend, buy for or give to any retail licensee, without regard to the value thereof, back-bar pedestals to be used on the retail premises and upon which advertising matter regarding spirits may appear.
+E. Any manufacturer of spirits may sell, lend, buy for, or give to any retail licensee, without regard to the value thereof, back-bar pedestals to be used on the retail premises and upon which advertising regarding spirits may appear.

-J. Any manufacturer, importer, bottler, or wholesaler of alcoholic beverages licensed in this Commonwealth may sell ice to retail licensees provided the reasonable open market price is charged.
+F. Any manufacturer, importer, bottler, or wholesaler of alcoholic beverages licensed in the Commonwealth may sell ice to retail licensees, provided the reasonable open market price is charged.

 Statutory Authority